Qwart376/LeftWM-ATM/README.md

-Advanced Theme Manager - Realtime maintenance and theme managment at your service.
+Advanced Theme Manager by Qwart376 - On-demand maintenance and theme managment at your service.

 # Features:
-First, non-dynamic version will be uploaded this or next day
+First version will be uploaded this or next day.
+For now this repo is used to check tool's downloads

 # Upcomming:
 - Repair module for fixing themes broken due to LeftWM changes